Blaine Robison, M.A.

 being: Grk. eimi, pres. part., to be, a function word used primarily to declare a state of existence, whether in the past ('was, were'), present ('are, is') or future ('will be'), often to unite a subject and predicate (BAG). faithful: Grk. pistos, adj., may mean (1) characterized by constancy and therefore worthy of trust; or (2) believing or trusting with commitment.
 The first meaning applies here.
 In the LXX pistos translates the participle of the Heb. verb aman (SH-539), made firm or sure, lasting (first in Num 12:7).

 in: Grk. en, prep., generally used to mark position within, and may be translated "among, at, by, in, into, on, within." all: Grk. holos, adj., signifier of a thing understood as a complete unit and not necessarily every individual part; all, whole, entire. of His: Grk. autos. house: Grk. ho oikos, a structure for habitation; house, home and by extension the household of that dwelling.
-In the LXX oikos translates Heb. bayit (SH-1004) with the same range of meaning.
-Moses was of the tribe of Levi, being the son of Amram and his wife Jochebed, who was a close relative (Ex 6:20).
+In the LXX oikos translates Heb. bayith (SH-1004) with the same range of meaning, first in Genesis 7:1.
+The phrase "all His house" might focus on the family of Moses.
+Moses was of the tribe of Levi, being the son of Amram and his wife Jochebed (Ex 6:20).
 Moses had two siblings, a brother, Aaron, and a sister, Miriam (Num 26:59).
-Moses had two wives, both non-Israelites, Zipporah, a Midianite (Ex 2:15-16, 21; 4:25; 18:2) and a Cushite woman (Num 12:1).

-3 For he has been counted worthy of greater glory alongside of Moses, according to how much greater honor than the house, has the one having built it.
+3 For he has been counted worthy of greater glory than Moses, inasmuch as the One having built the house has so much greater honor than the house.

 4 For every house is built by someone, but the One having built all things is God.